The Wendy's Company: The Wendy's Company

 In January 2011, the group announced it was divesting itself of the Arby's chain, which had seen lackluster sales growth since the acquisition of Wendy's in 2008.
-It was officially announced on January 20, 2011 that the group would seek a buyer for its Arby’s Group with 3,700 restaurants.
+It was officially announced on January 20, 2011, that the group would seek a buyer for its Arby’s Group with 3,700 restaurants.
 On June 13, 2011, Wendy's/Arby's Group Inc. announced that it would sell the majority of its Arby's chain to Roark Capital Group, maintaining an 18.5% stake in the company.

-In August 2011, the Wendy's Company announced it would move its corporate headquarters from Sandy Springs, Georgia to their Dublin Restaurant Support Center (Wendy's International's headquarters) in Dublin, Ohio.
+In August 2011, the Wendy's Company announced it would move its corporate headquarters from Sandy Springs, Georgia, to their Dublin Restaurant Support Center (Wendy's International's headquarters) in Dublin, Ohio.
 This resulted in 50 jobs being moved to Ohio.
 On December 1, 2011, the company announced it would close the Atlanta Restaurant Support Center in Sandy Springs and consolidate all headquarters operations to the Dublin Restaurant Support Center in Ohio.
 This resulted in an additional 170 jobs being moved from Sandy Springs to Dublin.

 On August 16, 2018, the Wendy's Company announced that it sold a 12.3% stake in Arby's parent Inspire Brands, which was formed after Arby's Restaurant Group bought Buffalo Wild Wings in February.

+In July 2025, it was announced that CEO Mark Tanner would be leaving Wendy's to become the CEO of The Hershey Company.
+Wendy's CFO Ken Cook was named as the company's interim CEO beginning on July 18, 2025.